andreaiacono/andreaiacono.github.io/tesi/thesis.md

 not much way to verify whether the mechanisms, processes, and factors indicated by the scientist actually lead to the emergence of cooperation.
 Generally, empirical data are insufficient to establish this sufficiently securely.
-But let\'s suppose that the scientist\'s theory is formulated as a simulation.
+But let's suppose that the scientist's theory is formulated as a simulation.
 The mechanisms, processes, and factors postulated by the scientist are incorporated into the simulation program.
 By running the simulation, one can verify whether, under the